Email Sending Limits Overview

 Back to Top

-Edit Sending Limits in Apollo
+Edit Sending Limits on Apollo

-To access and edit sending limits:
+To edit your sending limits:

 1. Launch Apollo and click Settings > Mailboxes.

-Only in Apollo
+Only on Apollo

-Please note, Apollo only tracks the emails you send via Apollo.
-Any emails you send directly from your mailbox outside of Apollo do not count towards your daily Apollo sending limits.
+Apollo only tracks the emails you send via Apollo.
+Any emails you send directly from your mailbox outside of Apollo don't count towards your daily Apollo sending limits.
+If you actively use your mailbox outside of Apollo, lower your limits in Apollo to keep your domain safe and avoid disruption to the other emails you send.

-4. Click Set to default if you want to adhere to Apollo's recommended sending limits.
-Set to default button
+1. Click Reset to default to adhere to Apollo's recommended sending limits.

+You have now set email sending limits on Apollo.
 When you reach your hourly or daily limit for a mailbox, Apollo pauses any scheduled emails until the next hour or day.

 Back to Top